 Always prepare fresh wash solution for a Tween 20 maintenance wash.
 Prepare 5 liters of maintenance wash solution.
-This volume is sufficient to wash one instrument.
+This volume is sufficient to wash both sides of one instrument.

 Dispose of wash solution in accordance with the governmental safety standards for your region.